singhs020/koa-mw-logger/README.md

 Koa middleware for logging

 ## What it does
-- Every time a request is recived, a request id will be generated and attached to the ctx.
+- Every time a request is received, a request id will be generated and attached to the ctx.
 - At the completion of the request, it will log the completion of the request with some useful information.
 - It will also attach a logger instance at the ctx.
 It can be used to log the objects.
 Every call to the logging the object will be appended by the request id generated during the start of the request.